AUTHOR INSTRUCTIONS

 It is essential that before submission authors identify the manuscript type, and strictly adhere to those guidelines.

 IMPORTANT NOTICE: The word counts and reference limits provided below represent the strict upper limits and should not be exceeded under any circumstances.
 We anticipate that the majority of submissions will fall significantly below these thresholds.
 These maximums are established to encompass rare cases without necessitating individual exceptions.
-Brevity is encouraged.
+Brevity is highly encouraged.

 This summary of specifications is followed by further details on specific manuscript types.